virtual-labs/process-loop-component-for-current-and-pneumatic-converter-coep/README.md

-# process-loop-component-for-current-and-pneumatic-converter-coep
+# process-loop-component-for-current-and-pneumatic-converters-coep
-Process loop component for current and pneumatic converter Lab
+Process loop component for current and pneumatic converters Lab